2 dead after car plunges off overpass in North Miami-Dade

 The medical examiner arrived at the scene just before 6 a.m. and removed the bodies.

-Crews will now spend much of their time cleaning up debris and ensuring the damaged highway sign won’t collapse.
+Crews spent several hours cleaning up debris and removing the damaged highway sign.

-FHP shut down the on-ramp from eastbound Palmetto Expressway, U.S. 441 and the Florida Turnpike.
+FHP had the southbound lanes shut down for more than 10 hours, causing heavy congestion in the area during the morning commute.

+Cabrera said he has seen his share of bad crashes but nothing like this.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.